astsu777/bootstrap/README.md

 * **wallpapers**: this variable indicates what repository of wallpapers can be downloaded
 * **wallpapersloc**: this variable defines where downloaded wallpapers will be stored.
 Default value is *$HOME/.local/share/wallpapers*

-Other variables define URLs for custom fonts, a plugin manager for TMUX, etc...
+Other variables define URLs for custom fonts, a plugin manager for *TMUX*, etc...
 They are self-explanatory and can also be customized.

 ### Execution
 Once everything is customized to your needs, execute the following command: